-The The North Face TKA Glacier 1/4 Zip - Women's balances breathability and warmth, making it an excellent budget fleece jacket for recreating outdoors in cool weather.
-The materials are thin, offering stand-alone warmth on cool days.
-The fabric allows for ample movement while water from light rain or snow wicks away with ease.
-The elasticized cuffs and hem keeps the materials in place and moves well with the body while exploring the natural world.
-It has a stylish appeal that is just at home while hanging out with friends as it is on the trails.
+The North Face TKA Glacier 1/4 Zip balances breathability and warmth, making it an excellent budget fleece jacket for recreating outdoors in cool weather.
+The materials are thinner but still offer standalone warmth on cool days.
+The fabrics are breathable, with wicking properties that can take on light rain or snow.
+The elasticized cuffs and hem keeps materials in place and moves well with the body.
+It has a stylish appeal that can go from the trails to a casual restaurant in town.

-Our only qualms with this jacket are the interior seams that aren't flat.
-They poke out, and if you have sensitive skin, they may feel abrasive against the skin.
-That said, our main tester didn't have any issues with these seams, but they do look a little less quality than other options in this review.
-Also, while this jacket provides ample coverage for those with short or medium length limbs, the arms feel a bit short for longer-limbed women.
-The movement is also good but does ride up when arms are overhead.
-Caveats aside, this jacket scores the highest in our testing and is offered at a relatively low price, making it a high-value contender that should be considered if you're looking to save some bucks on your next fleece.
+Our only qualms are less comfortable interior seams that aren't flat.
+They poke out, and if you have sensitive skin, they may feel abrasive.
+While this jacket provides ample coverage for those with short or medium-length limbs, the arms feel a bit short for those with longer limbs.
+Movement is also good but does ride up when arms are overhead.
+Caveats aside, this jacket scores the highest in our testing and is offered at a relatively low price, making it a high-value contender that should be considered.

 Seeking a super-plush, silky interior with incredible weather resistance?
-The Outdoor Master Waterproof Fleece is what you're looking for.
-This hooded budget fleece jacket is completely lined with a super-fuzzy interior, making it one of the most cuddly jackets to wear while lounging or working from home or at the office.
-What's more, is its water-resistance!
+The Outdoor Master Waterproof Fleece may be what you're looking for.
+This hooded budget fleece jacket is completely lined with a super-fuzzy interior, and it's one of the most cuddly jackets to wear while lounging or working from home or at the office.
+What's more, it's water-resistant.
 After performing our water tests, we were impressed with its wicking ability.
 So impressed, we tried it in the shower; surprisingly, while the materials saturated, we stayed relatively dry.
 In wind, the multiple layers kept us warm and protected too.
 As a result, we deem it the most weather-resistant of any option we've tested in this review.
-The two handwarming pockets have a smooth interior liner that'll also protect your belongings and stay dry, even when soaked.
+The two handwarmer pockets have a smooth interior liner that'll also protect your belongings and stay dry, even when soaked.